-Hull and East Yorkshire Hospitals NHS Staff Choir (formerly known as “HEY!
+Hull University Teaching Hospitals NHS Trust NHS Staff Choir (formerly known as “HEY!
 Let’s Sing”) is a corporate choir made up of more than fifty members of staff who work at Hull Royal Infirmary and Castle Hill Hospital.
 It was founded by Lucy Vere, Bonnie Gray and Helen Garnett in November 2014 and is part of the All For One Choirs family of fun, non-audition choirs.

 We’ve been keeping a secret…

 As of today, Saturday 21st May 2016, we are finally able to reveal that in February this year, the choir had a very exciting coach trip down to the Birmingham Hippodrome to audition in front of the four celebrity judges at Britain’s Got Talent, but they’ve had to keep it under wraps until now as the audition shows were still being aired.
 Unfortunately they didn’t make it through to the semi-finals, and their audition was not shown on the programme, however they are just happy to have auditioned and to have had the wonderful experience of singing in front of 1,800 people, a whole host of television cameras, four slightly intimidating judges… and let’s not forget the brilliant Ant and Dec!